-IMPORTANT NOTICE: There are new submission requirements for FFY 2019 Statement of Need Application and Proposals.
+IMPORTANT NOTICE: There are submission requirements for FFY 2022 Statement of Need Application and Proposals.

 Proposals MUST be submitted electronically.
-Usernames, passwords, and instructions required to upload proposals to the secure website will only be distributed at the MANDATORY Information Sessions held on March 7, 2018 and March 27, 2018.
+Usernames, passwords, and instructions required to upload proposals to the secure website will only be distributed after attendance of the MANDATORY Information Sessions held on April 13, 2021 and April 14, 2021.

-Applicants MUST obtain a username and password at the Mandatory Information Session in order to submit proposal electronically.
+Applicants MUST obtain a username and password after participating in the Mandatory Information Session in order to submit proposal electronically.

 Only electronic submissions will be accepted.
 Mailed, faxed or hand delivered proposals or partial proposals will not be accepted.
-Failure to upload ALL required proposal documents to the secure website by the 3:00 PM deadline on Friday, April 13, 2018 will result in disqualification of the proposal.
+Failure to upload ALL required proposal documents to the secure website by the 3:00 PM deadline on Friday, May 28, 2021 will result in disqualification of the proposal.